acemod/ACE3/docs/wiki/feature/crew-served-weapons.md

 - Apporach the static weapon with the relavent ammo in your inventory
 - Interact with the weapon using <kbd>⊞&nbsp;Win</kbd> (ACE3 default) and navigate to the `CSW` menu.
+- Select `Handle Ammo`
-- Select `Load Ammo` and wait for the timer to complete
+- Select `Load X` where X is the ammo you want loaded and wait for the timer to complete

 ### 2.2 Unloading ammo